 - Guaranteed user access to mission-critical applications through granular policy management.

 - Increased channel bandwidth due to built-in traffic compression and data deduplication.

 Palo Alto Networks

 Palo Alto Networks Next-generation firewalls detect both known and unknown threats (including encrypted traffic) by using data from several thousand installed devices.
 This approach allows Palo Alto Networks products to prevent a wide range of attacks.
-For example, these firewalls allow users to access data and applications based on business requirements, as well as preventing identity theft and prohibiting hackers from using stolen information.
+For example, these firewalls allow users to access data and applications based on business requirements, as well as prevent identity theft and prohibit hackers from using stolen information.

 With the help of Palo Alto Networks’ NGFW, enterprises can quickly create security rules which comply with their business policies and are easy to maintain and adapt to their dynamic environment.
 They reduce response time through policy-based automatic response.
 At the same time, IT department can quickly automate workflow by integrating with administrative tools such as ticket creation services or any other system with a RESTful API.